-Mike has tried jury trials and arbitrated disputes all over the country, including Texas, California, Illinois and Washington.
-His docket regularly includes prosecuting and defending lawsuits for technology companies, governmental entities, oil and gas companies and government contractors.
+Mike has tried jury trials and arbitrated disputes all over the country.
+He often represents technology companies, governmental entities, oil and gas companies and government contractors.

 Successfully defended oil and gas company against claims related to midstream charges in multi-week AAA arbitration brought by working interest owner.